iocCN/iocCN/README.md

 - Cross-compiled daemon
 - Mobile wallet (Android, Chromebook)

-For discussion about this projects or a new one talk on [@IOCoinNetwork](https://t.me/IOCoinNetwork) telegram group.
+For discussion about this projects go to the [Discussions](https://github.com/iocCN/iocCN/discussions) tab, or a new one talk on [@IOCoinNetwork](https://t.me/IOCoinNetwork) telegram group.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.